Sunday, April 01, 2018

 Now are you motivated?

 In general, the best thing you can do to increase the probability of admission to top schools is standardized test prep and college application essay prep.
-Assuming you're taking the toughest classes you can and are getting the best grades you can, time spent maximizing your SAT/ACT scores and nailing the various common app, personal statement, and supplemental essays you'll write for your college applications will do far more to improve your own College Application Marketability score than anything else you could possibly do with your time.
+Assuming you're already taking the toughest classes you can and are getting the best grades you can, time spent maximizing your SAT/ACT scores and nailing the various common app, personal statement, and supplemental essays you'll write for your college applications will do far more to improve your College Application Marketability than anything else you could possibly do.

 Once again, there are no guarantees.
 A hot diploma doesn't mean anything by itself, and students unable to gain entrance to a top 30 school can make up for most/all of that advantage with extra grit, hard work, dedication, and perseverance.